jvoyugi/jvoyugi.github.io/README.md

 # Portfolio Website

-A portfolio website build using HTML and CSS
+A portfolio website built using HTML and CSS

 ## Author
 Javan Oyugi